How to watch San Francisco Giants vs. Cincinnati Reds

-The San Francisco Giants play game three of this four-game series against the Cincinnati Reds this afternoon in Ohio.
+The San Francisco Giants wrap up this four-game series against the Cincinnati Reds this morning in Ohio.

-Taking the mound for the Giants will be right-hander Ross Stripling, who enters today’s game with a 6.11 ERA, 5.75 FIP with 11 walks to 40 strikeouts in 45.2 innings pitched.
-Stripling’s last start was in Friday’s 6-4 win against the Pittsburgh Pirates, in which he allowed two runs on five hits with six strikeouts in four and two thirds innings.
+Taking the mound for the Giants will be All Star right-hander Alex Cobb, who enters today’s game with a 2.82 ERA, 3.16 FIP, with 23 walks to 91 strikeouts in 95.2 innings pitched.
+His last start was in the Giants’ 3-1 win over the Pittsburgh Pirates on Saturday, in which he allowed one run on one hit with two walks and five strikeouts in six innings.

-He’ll be facing off against Reds right-hander Graham Ashcraft, who enters today’s game with a 5.95 ERA, 5.26 FIP, with 37 walks to 63 strikeouts in 87.2 innings pitched.
-His last start was in the Reds’ 7-4 loss to the Milwaukee Brewers on Friday, in which he allowed one run on five hits with two walks and two strikeouts over six innings.
+He’ll be facing off against Reds left-handed rookie, Andrew Abbott.
+Abbott enters today’s game with a 2.45 ERA with 16 walks to 51 strikeouts in 47.2 innings pitched.
+His last start was in the Reds’ 3-0 loss to the Milwaukee Brewers on Saturday, in which he allowed two runs on three hits with two walks and three strikeouts over six innings.

 Lineups